core-wg/oscore/draft-ietf-core-object-security.md

 * The remaining bytes encode the value of the kid, if the kid is present (k = 1).

-Note that the kid MUST be the last field of the object-security value, even in case reserved bits are used and additional fields are added to it.
+Note that the kid MUST be the last field of the OSCORE option value, even in case reserved bits are used and additional fields are added to it.

-The length of the Object-Security option thus depends on the presence and length of Partial IV, kid context, kid, as specified in this section, and on the presence and length of the other parameters, as defined in the separate documents.
+The length of the OSCORE option thus depends on the presence and length of Partial IV, kid context, kid, as specified in this section, and on the presence and length of the other parameters, as defined in the separate documents.

 ## Encoding of the OSCORE Payload {#oscore-payl}